borntofrappe/game-development/02 Breakout/Breakout — Final/README.md

+# Breakout — Final

+## State

 The game introduces a more complex structure in terms of state.
-Consider the following made-up chart for a reference.
+Consider the following chart as a reference.

 ```txt
          *